t2trg/t2trg-amplification-attacks/draft-irtf-t2trg-amplification-attacks.md

 IP address spoofing and as a single request can result in multiple responses from multiple servers, CoAP can have very large amplification factors.
 The goal with this document is to raise awareness and understanding of amplification attacks and to motivate mitigations suitable for constrained devices and networks.
+The intent is not to suggest that CoAP is more vulnerable to amplification attacks than other protocols.

 Some of the discussed attacks can be mitigated by not using NoSec or by using the Echo option {{RFC9175}}.